Amrit199/Amrit199/README.md

 ### Hi there 👋, my name is Amrit Tamang
 #### Frontend Developer

-I'm a front-end developer who loves to build and create web applications.
+I'm a front-end developer who loves to build web applications and websites.
 Some technologies that I have been using ReactJS, JavaScript, Tailwind CSS, CSS, SASS, and Bootstrap5.

 Skills: REACT / JS / HTML / CSS / REACT REDUX / GIT